Rahulrt7/Machine-comprehension-Keras/README.md

 - How word and char embeddings are computed using CNN and LSTM (both of them had their pros and cons)
 - How Glove embeddings are used rather than training the model to learn them from scratch.
 - What was the loss after 1 epoch and how much time it took to complete just single epoch.

+# Files
+- CNN-char embeddings.ipynb: Contains code to compute CNN embeddings upon chars.
+This code can be employed with glove embeddings to increase accuracy, but will make the model even more computationaly expensive.
+- Machine Comprehension (Glove word embeddings).ipynb: Code for the best model I was able to obtain till now after failing at various models.
+- Machine Comprehension(LSTM-char embeddings).ipynb: An alternative model using char-embeddings rather than word embeddings, but not as effective as the final model.
+- Save_data.py: Preprocessing and saving data to be used  afterwards for training.
+- Screeenshot: Plot showing GPU's memory and graphics usage at training time.
+CPU usage is also provided.
+- Others: Other files are rather .py files corresponding to their .ipynb files or the data files storing training data and dicitonries.

 # GPU used for training:
 Single Nvidia GTX 970